-The heat did, that the municipal swimming pool in Białogard became the first place, I got acquainted with in this town - shower, water, bubbles in the jacuzzi.. great feeling, that, so that you can wash yourself in advance.
+The heat did, that the municipal swimming pool in Białogard became the first place, I got acquainted with in this town - shower, water, bubbles in the jacuzzi.. great feeling, but, so that you can wash yourself in advance.
 Pretty, a modern sports facility has just 3 years, there are no crowds, when traveling, I try to locate and use swimming pools.

 Białogard surprised me positively.
 In the center there is a large square with renovated tenement houses and preserved fragments of medieval buildings, restored town hall with a characteristic oak tower with a clock, a fountain and the Gothic Church of the Nativity of the Blessed Virgin Mary dominating this space, which is on the pilgrimage route of Saint James.
 A wedding was just taking place there.
 There are also fragments of the city's defensive walls, especially the High Gate.